 People often ask why I moved from Manhattan to Maine.

 I attended undergrad at University of Maine in Orono where I earned my B.A. in English, then lived in a “tiny house” in the woods of Burlington, VT for three years while I earned my M.S. in Counselor Education at The University of Vermont.
-I later returned to Maine on the southern coast in 2001 where I’ve since remained.
+I later returned to Maine on the southern coast in 2001 where I’ve since remained and run my own business.
 The serene surroundings and gentle opportunities for connecting with the natural side of things has been an inspiration to me and an integral part of my healing from a traumatic childhood.

 I’ve always been a “quiet” kind of person.
 I find peace living on the coast, appreciate the calm and silence during a gentle snowfall, get a thrill from the changing leaves in autumn and enjoy treasure hunting at estate and rummage sales for old books and vintage treasures.
 I’m also in long-term recovery from alcoholism (July 9, 1994 is my sobriety date), cigarettes (started smoking a pack of Marlboro Reds daily at age 13, quit in 1999), and binging on junk food/going on fad diets (haven’t since 2010).
 In the fall of 2016 I shared openly on my old blog Outdated By Design about living with chronic PTSD which predominantly manifests as nightmares.